racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/Modeling.md

         cls.finishItemRegistration()
 [[/code]]

-A first line in the class is a [decorator](http://wiki.python.org/moin/PythonDecorators).
+A first line in the class is a [decorator][].
 The `@classmethod` form is a function decorator.
 It is used to make the defined items available on the class and not via the instance of the class.
-More information about this decorator can be found [here](http://docs.python.org/library/functions.html#classmethod).
+More information about this decorator can be found [here][classmethod].

 The next line is the start of the method, it is always as shown in the example above.